SAP-samples/teched2023-AD161/exercises/Ex3/README.md

-# Exercise 3 - Reference an S/4 HANA Cloud Service in your Data Model
+# Exercise 3 - Reference an S/4HANA Cloud Service in your Data Model

-In this exercise, we will add an S/4 HANA Cloud service, the Business Partner to our project and associate it with our incident management model
+In this exercise, we will add an S/4HANA Cloud service, the Business Partner to our project and associate it with our incident management model

-## Exercise 3.1 Discover an S/4 HANA Cloud Service and add it to your Data Model
+## Exercise 3.1 Discover an S/4HANA Cloud Service and add it to your Data Model

 From the **Storyboard** press "+" on the **External Resources** tile.
 This opens the **Service Center** on the left hand side.

 ![](/exercises/Ex3/images/externalresources.png)

-There you can see a choice of **SAP Systems**.
+There you can see a choice of **SAP System**.
 Technically these are destinations to OData Services in your backend system that an administrator has set up for you.
-These can be services from an S/4 HANA system or from other SAP backend systems.
+These can be services from an S/4HANA system or from other SAP backend systems.

-In the lower part of the screen you can also see that there are APIs from **SAP API Business Hub** available.
-However, unlike the ones that are under **SAP Systems** these don't come with connectivity to the backends, so we stick with **SAP Systems**.

-Choose **API_BUSINESS_PARTNER**
+Expand **SAP System > lcapteched** and select **API_BUSINESS_PARTNER**.

 You can now see the details of the chosen Service, its entities and the properties for each entity, as well general data about the service.
 Press on the **Add External Data Model** in the upper right corner of the screen.